aryanlohiya/sigma-delta-adc/README.md

 Sigma-Delta ADCs achieve high-resolution analog-to-digital conversion using oversampling, noise shaping, and digital filtering.

-This project demonstrates the complete design flow of a Sigma-Delta ADC:
+This project demonstrates the complete Sigma-Delta ADC design flow:

 - Behavioral modeling in MATLAB
 - Performance analysis using FFT, SNR, and ENOB
 - Digital filtering using CIC and FIR filters
-- Behavioral RTL implementation of the digital processing chain in Verilog
+- Behavioral RTL implementation in Verilog
-- Verification using simulation waveforms
+- Functional verification using simulation waveforms

 ---